Eliciting reference measures of law-invariant functionals: Supporting sets identify the reference measure

-As a first step towards proving Theorem~\ref{main1}, we present a crucial technial proposition of some independent interest.
+We now prove the preceding main results, starting with Theorem~\ref{main1}.
+A first step is the following crucial lemma, which may be of some independent interest.
 For the sake of convenience we work with the well-known space $L^0_\P$ of equivalence classes of all real-valued random variables up to $\P$-a.s.\ equality.
-Equivalence classes themselves will like random variables be denoted by capital letters, and inequalities between them are assumed to hold $\P$-a.s.\ The notion of $\P$-invariance introduced in Section~\ref{sec:countable} immediately transfers to this setting.
+Equivalence classes themselves will, like random variables, be denoted by capital letters, and inequalities between them are assumed to hold $\P$-a.s.\ The notion of $\P$-invariance introduced in Sect.~\ref{sec:countable} immediately transfers to this setting.